kevinlekiller/mkvrg/README.md

 Process test.mkv in current folder and recursive search in Videos folder for matroska files.
 `./mkvrg test.mkv Videos/`

-Process test.mkv but only if it has no tags yet and its size is at least 100 MB.
+Process test.mkv even if it already has replaygain tags and its size is at least 100 MB.

-`VERIFY=true FORCE=false MINSIZE=+100M ./mkvrg`
+`FORCE=true MINSIZE=+100M ./mkvrg test.mkv`

 ## mkvrg_deprecated_do_not_use.py